The architectural organization of a mosque

 Sunnis and Shiites, what is the major difference?

-In the early days of Islam, there was a separation of the faithful into Sunni and Shi'ite movements.
+In the early days of Islam, the faithful were divided into two movements: Sunni and Shia.
 The split between the two movements resulted from the struggle between Ali, Muhammad's son-in-law, and Mu'awiya, the founder of the Umayyad dynasty.
-After a conflict that cost a considerable number of lives, Ali, the fourth caliph, was defeated in 661 by his rival from Damascus, who succeeded him in office.
-The Sunnis (the overwhelming majority of Tunisians) are "orthodox" Muslims claiming their origins in the Umayyad branch of the knights.
-These followers were given the name Sunni, because they take the name of their religious current from the Sunna, which means "tradition"
+After a conflict that cost the lives of a considerable number of men, Ali, the fourth caliph, was defeated in 661 by his rival from Damascus, who succeeded him in office.
+Sunnis (the overwhelming majority of Tunisians) are "orthodox" Muslims claiming their origins in the branch of the Umayyad knights.
+These followers were given the name Sunni, as they take the name of their religious current from the Sunna, which means "tradition".

 The Shiites, on the other hand, recognize only the descendants of Ali.